Lori10/Question-Answering-System-with-BERT/README.md

 ## Bug and Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/Lori10/Question-Answering-NLP-System/issues) here by including your search query and the expected result
+If you find a bug, kindly open an issue.

 ## Future Scope
 * Optimize Flask app.py Front End.